JianLoong/data/README.md

 Information are stored as json files and can be obtained via GET request.

+### Disclaimer

+All data belongs to their rightful owner and will be removed upon request.

 ### Monash Data Collection

 Host : https://jianloong.github.io/data/monash/